martong/access_private/README.md

 * We cannot access private types.
 We cannot access private members of private nested types either.
 * We cannot call private constructors / destructors.
+* We cannot access the default arguments of the private functions.
 * We have a link time error in case of only in-class declared `const static` variables.
 That's because we'd take the address of that, and if that is not defined (i.e the compiler do a compile-time insert of the const value), we'd have an undefined symbol.

 # Compilers